-The novel coronavirus disease 2019 (Covid-19) is an international public health emergency caused by the respiratory droplet transmission of the coronavirus-2 (SARS CoV-2) virus [1].
-SARS CoV-2 infects humans through the lung epithelium and is associated with a high incidence of acute respiratory distress syndrome, vascular injury, and death [2].
-The United States has emerged as an epicenter of the Covid-19 pandemic, with over 18.2 million confirmed cases and 322,218 deaths as of December 22, 2020 [3].
+The novel Coronavirus Disease 2019 (COVID-19) is an international public health emergency caused by the respiratory droplet transmission of the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) [1].
+SARS-CoV-2 infects humans through the lung epithelium and is associated with a high incidence of acute respiratory distress syndrome, vascular injury, and death [2].
+The United States has emerged as an epicenter of the COVID-19 pandemic, with over 18.2 million confirmed cases and 322,218 deaths as of December 22, 2020 [3].

-Vital registration data sourced from death certificates on cause of death are likely to underestimate the mortality burden associated with the Covid-19 pandemic for several reasons [4,5].
-First, some direct deaths attributable to Covid-19 may be assigned to other causes of death due to an absence of widespread testing and low rates of diagnoses at the time of death [6].
-Additionally, direct deaths from unfamiliar complications of Covid-19 such as coagulopathy, myocarditis, inflammatory processes, and arrhythmias may have caused confusion and led to attributions of death to other causes, especially early in the pandemic and among persons with comorbid conditions [7-9].
-Second, Covid-19 death counts do not take into account the indirect consequences of the Covid-19 pandemic on mortality levels [10,11].
-Indirect effects may include increases in mortality resulting from reductions in access to and use of health care services and psychosocial consequences of stay-at-home orders [12].
+Vital registration data sourced from death certificates on cause of death are likely to underestimate the mortality burden associated with the COVID-19 pandemic for several reasons [4,5].
+First, some direct deaths attributable to COVID-19 may be assigned to other causes of death due to an absence of widespread testing and low rates of diagnoses at the time of death [6].
+Additionally, direct deaths from unfamiliar complications of COVID-19 such as coagulopathy, myocarditis, inflammatory processes, and arrhythmias may have caused confusion and led to attributions of death to other causes, especially early in the pandemic and among persons with comorbid conditions [7-9].
+Second, COVID-19 death counts do not take into account the indirect consequences of the COVID-19 pandemic on mortality levels [10,11].
+Indirect effects may include increases in mortality resulting from reductions in access to and use of healthcare services and psychosocial consequences of stay-at-home orders [12].
 Increases in stress, depression, and substance use related to the pandemic could also lead to suicides and overdose deaths [13,14].
 Economic hardship, housing insecurity, and food insecurity may cause indirect deaths, especially among those living with chronic illnesses or who face acute heath emergencies and cannot afford medicines or medical supplies [15-17].
-On the other hand, the pandemic may reduce mortality as a result of reductions in travel and associated motor vehicle mortality, lower air pollution levels, or the possible benefits of Covid-19 mitigation efforts (i.e. mask wearing and physical distancing) on reducing influenza spread [18,19].
-It is also possible that Covid-19 deaths are over-recorded in some instances, e.g., because some deaths that should have been assigned to influenza were instead assigned to Covid-19.
-Finally, the Covid-19 pandemic may reduce mortality from certain other causes of death because of frailty selection; those who die from Covid-19 may have been unusually frail and vulnerable to death from other diseases.
-Consequently, the rate of death from those diseases may decline and offset some of the increase in all-cause mortality attributable to Covid-19 deaths alone.
+On the other hand, the pandemic may reduce mortality as a result of reductions in travel and associated motor vehicle mortality, lower air pollution levels, or the possible benefits of COVID-19 mitigation efforts (i.e., mask wearing and physical distancing) on reducing influenza spread [18,19].
+It is also possible that COVID-19 deaths are over-recorded in some instances, e.g., because some deaths that should have been assigned to influenza were instead assigned to COVID-19.
+Finally, the COVID-19 pandemic may reduce mortality from certain other causes of death because of frailty selection; those who die from COVID-19 may have been unusually frail and vulnerable to death from other diseases.
+Consequently, the rate of death from those diseases may decline and offset some of the increase in all-cause mortality attributable to COVID-19 deaths alone.

-The term "excess deaths" refers to differences in mortality relative to what would have been expected in the absence of the Covid-19 pandemic.
+The term "excess deaths" refers to differences in mortality relative to what would have been expected in the absence of the COVID-19 pandemic.
 Typically, excess deaths are computed relative to a recent historical benchmark for the same population.
-Excess deaths include deaths directly assigned to Covid-19 on death certificates and excess deaths not assigned to Covid-19, which were either misclassified to other causes of deaths or were indirectly related to the Covid-19 pandemic.
-Using deaths from all causes to measure the excess mortality impact of the Covid-19 pandemic can help circumvent biases in vital statistics, such as low Covid-19 testing rates, reporting lags, and differences in death certification coding practices, and capture excess deaths indirectly related to the Covid-19 pandemic.
-As such, estimates of excess deaths from all causes associated with the pandemic provide a useful measure of the total mortality burden associated with Covid-19 [5].
+Excess deaths include deaths directly assigned to COVID-19 on death certificates and excess deaths not assigned to

+COVID-19, which were either misclassified to other causes of deaths or were indirectly related to the COVID-19 pandemic.
+Using deaths from all causes to measure the excess mortality impact of the COVID-19 pandemic can help circumvent biases in vital statistics, such as low COVID-19 testing rates, reporting lags, and differences in death certification coding practices and capture excess deaths indirectly related to the COVID-19 pandemic.
+As such, estimates of excess deaths from all causes associated with the pandemic provide a useful measure of the total mortality burden associated with COVID-19 [5].